Regional Bank Earnings Roundup

 Opportunities in regional banks

 I like the potential of regional banks personally, but they may not be for everyone.
 Earnings are just one thing to consider when choosing an investment, so view these results as a small piece to a much larger puzzle.
-In fact, one of the banks here is featured prominently in our free report, "The Stocks Only the Smartest Investors are Buying."
+In fact, a bank similar to the ones here is featured prominently in our brand-new free report: "The Stocks Only the Smartest Investors are Buying."
 To find out which one it is, get your copy today before it's too late.

 At the time this article was published Fool contributor Robert Eberhard holds no position in any company mentioned.
 Follow him on Twitter @GuruEbby, or click here to see his holdings and a short bio.
-The Motley Fool owns shares of JPMorgan Chase and Bank of Hawaii.
-The Fool owns shares of and has created a covered strangle position in Wells Fargo.
+The Motley Fool owns shares of Wells Fargo and JPMorgan Chase, and has created a covered strangle position in Wells Fargo.
 Motley Fool newsletter services have recommended buying shares of Wells Fargo.
 The Motley Fool has a disclosure policy.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.